Our most popular are:

 All this is done with the our circuit boards, used with crocodile clips.
 Magnetic wires are available for students with physical special needs.

-Chemistry with Cabbage show
+Chemistry with Cabbage show (for the whole school)

 A demonstration of dramatic experiments that can be done with simple household chemicals.
 It lasts an hour for as many as you can get in the hall.
 It covers materials concepts of dissolving, solids, liquids and gases, evaporation, reversible and irreversible reactions.